leec94/SY0-701-notes/README.md

 - Ransomware: encrypts the data or files on a system and demands a ransom for their decryption or restoration
 - Trojan: disguises itself as a legitimate or benign program, but performs malicious actions when executed.
 - Worm: self-replicates and spreads to other systems or networks without user interaction
+- Fileless Malware: characterized by its evasion techniques, utilizing legitimate system processes and tools, and running directly in memory without writing files to the disk.
+- Rootkit: aim to provide unauthorized access to a computer or areas of its software.
+- Adware: primarily focuses on delivering unwanted advertisements to users.

 Password attacks
 - Password Spraying: trying common passwords against multiple accounts, hoping to find a match